A scholarship opportunity for non-Michigan students

 National Scholars Program

-Incoming first-year students are considered for awards ranging from $10,000 up to $16,000 per year based on your cumulative high school GPA and SAT or ACT score.
+Incoming first-year students are considered for awards ranging from $10,000 up to $16,000 per year based on a combination of your cumulative high school GPA and/or SAT or ACT score.
 These rewards are renewable for four years (eight semesters) of study.

 Students with academic credentials not shown above may qualify for scholarships and/or other financial aid.
 We encourage you to use our net-price calculator for the best estimate.